 - National Association of the Deaf (NAD) [ Wikipedia ] – promote the rights of deaf people in the United States.

 - Canadian Translators, Terminologists and Interpreters Council (CTTIC) – professional translators and spoken language interpreters in Canada

-- American Translators Association (ATA) – professional association of translators and spoken language interpreters in the US.
+- American Translators Association (ATA) – professional translators and spoken language interpreters in the United States.

 - National Court Reporters Association (NCRA) – for court transcribers in USA.
 Note: all three (3) Canadian chapters (BC, AB, and ON) are affiliated with NCRA.